jakob-fyi/ng-adv/labs/lab-11/readme.md

 docker run -d --rm -p 5052:80 food-app
 ```

-Connect to the container by navigation to http://localhost:5052/
+Connect to the container by navigating to http://localhost:5052/

 ## Inject config from environment variables

-Starte an existing .NET Api as a container:
+Download and start an existing .NET Api as a container:

 ```bash
 docker run -d --rm -p 5051:80 arambazamba/food-catalog-api:1.1.0